gyselax/gyselalibxx/src/geometryRTheta/advection/README.md

 \partial_t f + A \cdot \nabla f = 0.
 ```

-The BslAdvectionRTheta operator can take as input
+The BslAdvectionPolar operator can take as input
 the advection field expressed on the $`(e_x, e_y)`$ basis of the physical domain or
 the advection field expressed on the $`(e_r, e_\theta)`$ [contravariant basis](../../../docs/standards/mathematical_and_physical_conventions.md) of the logical domain,